Building on last year’s impressive effort must have been arduous, but WRC 9 steps up to the challenge with an array of improvements.

 Club mode is an outstanding feature, especially during the pandemic.
 This permits players to create their own asynchronous competitions, with customizable course locations, events times, weather conditions, and tier types.
 Members can join and try to upload their best times, capturing the spirit of WRC rivalries.
 I do wish the game had a dedicated space for a communication between members, however.
 The upside here, is there’s no need to visit a website to set things up.
 Codies, take note.

 Visually and aurally, WRC 9 shines with it’s high-poly cars and stunning environments.
-Sure, you can spy a bit of pop-in, and cars aren’t quite as throaty as they should sound, but these are all minor transgressions.
-Look past the game’s intermittent imperfections and there’s a lot of intense enjoyment to be found.
+Sure, cars aren’t quite as throaty as they should sound, but this is a minor transgression of an otherwise polished experience.
 Any game where a test area holds my interest for hours has undoubtedly captured the thrill of motorsporting.
 Pivot to one of the game’s stages, and those thrills grow exponentially, with the menace that even a slight miscalculation can undue an otherwise prodigious performance.
 That’s the spirit or rally and its abundant in WRC 9, making this essential for fans of the sport.

 WRC 9 FIA World Rally Championship was played on Xbox Series X